 But it will help keep the debate going in a respectful manner so that you can change minds.
 Because always remember, the other side has authority figures in their corner.
 As soon as you start lashing out in the same manner that they do, the debate will be shut down and you might even be punished.
 It is a ridiculous double standard, but it exists.

 Maybe one day we can overturn it, but for now, we just need to deal with it.
 Finally, keep your emotions in check.
 That relates to always being respectful but is worth saying.
-You will be much more likely to change minds and effectively get your point across if you don’t get angry.
+You will be much more likely to change minds and effectively get your point across if you don’t get angry, even when dealing with the crazed members of the woke mob.
 What the other side will be defending might make your blood boil.

 As I talked about in my “The Democratic Party has Changed” post, the current Democratic party supports some pretty nasty policies like late-term abortion.
 I used to get so angry about those things.
 But, because I was angry, I couldn’t convince anyone that my point of view was the rational and right one.
 I looked just as emotional and irrational as the left.
 Now, I do my best to remain calm.
 That has been a much better strategy for convincing people.
 Stick to it, it works.